Unsporting behaviour? - NZ Natives' rugby tour of 1888/89

 Alcohol was another matter for concern.
 Some of the Native players 'innocently made the most of the many good things that Lord Sheffield's genuine hospitality provided' before the match against Middlesex.
 Two who were missing when the team photograph was to be taken were found asleep in some bushes, and the Natives' play that day was 'void of combination'.

-Later in the tour, the game against Oxford was lost because ‘festivities at Cambridge the night before had not done our boys much good’; and a team member involved in an altercation after a banquet in Belfast was left to sleep in a cell overnight.
-A perception that the Māori were far from naive tended to divert attention from the dangers of alcohol.
-They were probably no more vulnerable to its temptations than many later wearers of the black uniform.
+Later in the tour, the game against Oxford was lost because 'festivities at Cambridge the night before had not done our boys much good'; and after a banquet in Belfast a team member involved in an altercation was left to sleep in a cell overnight.
+But the perception that the Maori were by no means naive 'natives' tended to divert attention from the dangers of alcohol, to the temptations of which it appears they were no more vulnerable than many later wearers of the black uniform.

 Of sexual activity little evidence has survived.
-However, one of the least successful players on the field – he had been recruited straight from Te Aute College – apparently excelled off it, earning the nickname ‘Don Juan’: ‘We are all wondering how he explained away at home the diamond ring he was given by a barmaid in England’.
-And one of the most successful players was widely believed to have died of syphilis contracted during the tour.
+However, one of the least successful players on the field - he had been recruited straight from Te Aute College - apparently excelled off it, earning the nickname 'Don Juan': 'We are all wondering how he explained away at home the diamond ring he was given by a barmaid in England'.
+And one of the most successful players is widely believed to have died of syphilis contracted during the tour.

 Punch welcomes the Native Team: